schnell18/play-data-science/README.md

 - data visualization
 - convert to/from external formats like csv, Excel, RDB, API etc
 - multi-modal LLM for classification, content generation etc.
+- distributed AI computing using the ray framework